Hazard/Violation Recognition and Responsibility Workshops.

 HAZCOM - MSDS SHEETS Have the correct MSDS on file, including the brand name.
 (47.51)

-SIGNIFICANT AND SUBSTANTIAL VIOLATIONS: The agency is leaning heavily on inspectors to designate more citations as S&S to get their percentage up, and to look closely at each one for management's "knowing and willful" negligence.
+SIGNIFICANT AND SUBSTANTIAL VIOLATIONS: The agency is leaning heavily on inspectors to review violations and consider designating more citations as S&S (more serious violations), and to look closely at each one for management's "knowing and willful" negligence.
 S&S means that it is reasonably likely or greater for an accident to occur because employee exposure to the condition is regular, routine, and frequent; and, that the resulting injury would be at least lost workdays/restricted duty, or greater.
-Some inspectors may be over-reacting to the agency pressure and may be designating citations as S&S when they may not be.
-Some inspectors (usually newer ones) issue citations that are not in violation of any MSHA regulations - and on occasion some of the agency conferencing personnel still have upheld those actions.
-This means that you also have to abate the citation stated condition so not to get a non-compliance order from the inspector.
+Some inspectors (usually newer ones) may issue citations that are not in violation of any MSHA regulations - and on occasion some of the agency conferencing personnel still have upheld those actions.
+This means that you also have to abate the citation stated condition so not to get a non-compliance order from the inspector, before getting to a hearing with an ALJ.
 The inspectors are continually looking at management negligence as under Section 110 of the Act to see who knew of the violation; and if so, why they did not correct them.
 Management should always immediately pursue correction of any unsafe condition or practice on properties as soon as it becomes aware.
 The more true designated S&S violations that are found on the property means that more serious conditions were present that created a more likely potential of risk for an employee accident.
 One would hope that only minor safety violations might exist that may have been difficult to detect which creates less risk; thus, non-S&S. Operations need to conduct thorough walk-around safety tours of their operations just to look for any unsafe conditions and practices to eliminate S&S or any violations and unwarrantable failure actions to management personnel; and, of course, mainly focusing on accident prevention!

 CLOSEOUT CONFERENCES: Inspectors are to hold a closeout conference at the end of their inspections to discuss the findings during the inspection and explain the issuance of each citation and their evaluations.
-Some inspectors are just handing the citations to the operator without going through them in a review.
-Be careful as to what is in that pile.
-This does not present the opportunity for the operator to discuss and contribute to the understanding of the citation that was issued, and its evaluation by the inspector.
-Pursue to receive a proper closeout conference with the inspector at your site
+Be careful as to what is in that pile - review the citations carefully.

 MSHA INSPECTORS ARE CITING TRIGGER FINGER LOCKS ON drills, sanders, and grinders to be removed.
 The Standard requires that the trigger locks on those tools cannot be used during operation, but does not require their actual removal, as some inspectors are citing.
 Circular saws and chain saws are the ones that cannot be even equipped with the trigger locks.
 (56.14116)